 Dissertation: Re-Examining Repression: Factors Related to the Reduction of Government Respect for Human Rights

 Steven Walter is a doctoral candidate in the Department of International Affairs.
 He is an award-winning teaching assistant and has been the instructor of record for six unique introductory and upper-level courses on topics ranging from terrorism to human rights.
 His research focuses mainly on government repression and political violence, but other interests include civil wars and language regimes.
 Steven is currently a Resident Administrator for the UGA at Oxford Centre in Oxford, England.

 Dissertation Committee: Dr. Jamie L. Carson (Chair), Dr. Michael H. Crespin, Dr. Anthony J. Madonna, Dr. Ryan Bakker, and Dr. James E. Monogan III

 Dissertation: Examining the Effects of Institutional Design on Electoral Outcomes

 Professional Website: http://www.ryandwilliamson.com/

-Ryan D. Williamson is a doctoral candidate in the Department of Political Science.
+Ryan D. Williamson received his PhD in the spring of 2017 and will be spending the 2017-2018 academic year as an American Political Science Association Congressional Fellow.
 His primary research interests include Congress and Legislative Procedure, Congressional Elections, Institutional Development, the U.S. Presidency, as well as Research Design and Causal Inference.
-His research includes published work in SPPQ, CQ, and a forthcoming book chapter in Routledge.
-He has taught courses in Introductory American Government and Electoral Behavior and will be teaching courses in Legislative Procedure and the U.S. Presidency during the fall of 2016.
+His research includes published work in the JOP, SPPQ, CQ, and a forthcoming book chapter in Routledge.
+He has taught courses on Legislative Politics, the US Presidency, State Politics, Electoral Behavior, and Introductory American Government.
 He has also been the recipient of multiple teaching awards and research grants.